 Three more people have been jailed today as part of the largest modern slavery prosecution in UK history, after eight others were convicted in July 2019 following a long-running investigation in which Hope for Justice worked closely with West Midlands Police, the National Crime Agency and the Crown Prosecution Service.

 Hope for Justice is proud of our role in first detecting the trafficking network’s activities, then working with police to identify and support scores of victims to help them in their recovery and as they bravely gave evidence against the gang.
-Our Chief Executive Tim Nelson welcomed today’s sentencing:
+Our Chief Executive Tim Nelson welcomed today’s sentencing in this BBC interview.

 One of those jailed was a corrupt recruitment agent who profited from the trafficking gang’s vicious exploitation of human beings for profit.